luxiano4140/peer-os/PROJECT_STATUS_SUMMARY.md

-## Peer-OS Mesh Runtime – Public Implementation Summary
+## Peer-OS Mesh Runtime – Public Summary

-Last updated: 2026-03-12
+_Last updated: 2026-03-12_

 Peer-OS Mesh Runtime is the execution layer behind Peer-OS.
-It is responsible for distributed workflow execution, workload placement, multi-node coordination, shared-state support, and runtime-level adaptation across participating machines.
+It provides the runtime foundation for coordinating workloads across multiple machines.

-This summary is intentionally public-safe: it reflects the implementation status at a high level without exposing unnecessary internal detail.
+This summary is public-safe and describes the project at a high level without exposing internal implementation details.

----

 ## Overview

-The repository includes a lightweight runtime path and a more complete runtime path used for broader distributed execution scenarios.
+Peer-OS Mesh Runtime supports distributed workload execution across connected systems.

-Together, they provide the main building blocks for:
+It provides building blocks for:

-* multi-node workflow execution
+- multi-node workflow execution
-* workload expansion into parallel units
+- workload coordination
-* resource-aware scheduling
+- resource-aware placement
-* shared-state and distributed memory behavior
+- shared-state support
-* distributed AI execution paths
+- AI and data workload execution
-* observability, durability, and validation tooling
+- observability and validation

----

 ## Current Status

-The runtime is functionally implemented across its core execution areas.
+The runtime includes the core components needed for distributed execution.

-Completed areas include:
+Implemented areas include:

-* runtime execution and task scheduling
-* workflow submission and orchestration
+- workflow submission and execution
-* storage-backed execution support
+- task coordination
+- multi-node workload support
+- resource-aware placement
-* distributed shared-state foundations
+- shared-state foundations
-* workload sharding and distribution
-* distributed AI execution paths
+- distributed AI workload paths
-* resource-aware placement
-* observability and validation tooling
+- observability and validation tooling

-Most remaining work is now in refinement rather than missing core subsystems.
-That includes tuning, policy calibration, telemetry depth, and operator-facing ergonomics.

----
+Remaining work focuses mainly on tuning, hardening, telemetry depth, and operator usability.

 ## Execution Model

-Peer-OS Mesh Runtime executes workflows by mapping tasks into runtime units that can run locally or across multiple nodes.
+Peer-OS Mesh Runtime accepts workloads and coordinates their execution across available infrastructure.

-This supports:
+It supports:

-* single-node execution
+- local execution
-* multi-node execution
+- multi-node execution
-* parallel task expansion for suitable workloads
+- parallel execution for suitable workloads
-* placement based on available resources and runtime conditions
+- placement based on resource availability and runtime conditions

-The runtime handles orchestration and distribution, while applications still need to be compatible with parallel execution when they are meant to run in split or sharded form.
+Applications still need to be compatible with distributed or parallel execution when they are intended to scale across nodes.

----

-## Workload Expansion
+## Workload Coordination

-The runtime can expand certain tasks into multiple execution units when parallel execution is appropriate.
+The runtime can coordinate workloads that benefit from being split into smaller execution units.

-At a high level, this means:
+At a high level:

-* a workload can be broken into multiple runtime-managed parts
+- work can be divided into runtime-managed parts
-* those parts can be scheduled independently
+- parts can be scheduled across available nodes
-* the runtime coordinates distribution across nodes
+- execution is coordinated by the runtime
-* outputs can later be combined through workflow structure
+- outputs can be collected through workflow structure

-This provides practical support for scaling workloads without requiring every distribution step to be managed manually by the operator.

-Important boundary: the runtime expands execution units, but it does not automatically transform arbitrary binaries into internally parallel software.
-Workloads still need to be compatible with shard-style or partitioned execution.
+The runtime does not automatically transform arbitrary software into parallel software.
+Workloads must be designed or configured for distributed execution.

----

-## Distributed AI Support
+## AI Workload Support

-The runtime includes distributed AI execution support and the orchestration needed for multi-unit model execution flows.
+Peer-OS Mesh Runtime includes support for AI-related execution patterns.

-This includes support for:

-* distributed planning across execution ranks
-* coordinated model execution flows
-* runtime-managed workload distribution for AI paths
+This can include:

+- distributed inference workloads
+- AI batch execution
+- model-processing workflows
-* integration points for optimization and batching strategies
+- optimization and batching integration points
+- multi-node AI task coordination

-The core distributed AI path is implemented.
-Remaining work is centered on tuning, hardware-specific optimization, and stronger default behavior across environments.
+Further refinement is focused on performance tuning, hardware-specific optimization, and stronger defaults across different environments.

----

 ## Scheduling and Placement

-The runtime includes resource-aware scheduling and placement control.
+The runtime includes resource-aware placement logic.

-Placement decisions can account for factors such as:
+Placement can consider factors such as:

-* available compute
+- available compute capacity
-* memory availability
+- memory availability
-* current task pressure
-* resource constraints
-* balancing and fairness considerations
+- current system load
+- workload requirements
+- balancing needs
-* cluster stability under load
+- cluster stability

-This allows the runtime to make more informed execution decisions than static node assignment alone.

----
+This helps workloads run more efficiently across available machines.

-## Shared State and Distributed Memory
+## Shared State Support

-Peer-OS Mesh Runtime includes shared-state and distributed memory foundations that support coordinated execution across nodes.
+Peer-OS Mesh Runtime includes foundations for shared-state coordination across distributed execution environments.

-These mechanisms are intended to help workloads maintain useful runtime continuity even when execution is distributed, especially for cases where state visibility or coordinated access is required.
+This supports workloads where runtime coordination, state visibility, or controlled access across nodes is useful.

-This area is implemented as a core capability, with ongoing refinement focused on performance and operational polish rather than initial feature absence.
+This area is part of the core direction, with ongoing work focused on performance and operational maturity.

----

-## Transport, Durability, and Resilience
+## Resilience and Runtime Reliability

-The runtime supports multiple execution environments and includes resilience-oriented foundations such as:
+The runtime includes foundations for reliable distributed operation, including:

-* storage-backed execution support
+- storage-backed execution support
-* object transfer and retrieval
+- object transfer and retrieval
-* checkpoint-oriented runtime support
+- checkpoint-oriented execution behavior
-* signed or protected runtime metadata paths
+- protected runtime metadata paths
-* recovery-oriented execution behavior
+- recovery-oriented execution patterns

-These features are intended to support more reliable distributed operation across real multi-node deployments.
+These features support more stable operation across real multi-node deployments.

----

 ## Observability and Validation

-The project includes observability endpoints, runtime telemetry exposure, and benchmark or validation tooling for multi-node testing.
+The project includes observability and validation tooling for testing and operating distributed workloads.

 This supports:

-* health and readiness visibility
+- health visibility
+- readiness checks
-* metrics collection
+- metrics collection
-* regression checking
+- regression testing
-* throughput and orchestration validation
+- throughput validation
-* multi-node runtime verification
+- multi-node runtime verification

-This validation layer is important because the project is designed not only as a prototype, but as a runtime intended to demonstrate repeatable distributed behavior.

----

 ## One Big Computer Direction

-The runtime provides the practical foundations needed for the "One Big Computer" model across heterogeneous machines.
+Peer-OS Mesh Runtime provides the runtime foundation for the broader Peer-OS vision: making multiple machines operate as a coordinated compute environment.

 This includes:

-* unified workload execution across nodes
+- unified workload execution
-* shared resource visibility
+- shared resource visibility
-* distributed orchestration
+- distributed orchestration
-* shared-state coordination
-* adaptive placement under changing conditions
+- adaptive workload placement

-The current implementation already supports this direction in a meaningful way, while some broader cross-resource adaptation behavior is still evolving toward a more general first-class model.

----
+- shared-state coordination

-## What Is Still Being Refined
+## Areas Being Refined

-The main remaining work is not about whether the runtime exists, but about how far it should be optimized and hardened.

-Active refinement areas include:
+Current refinement areas include:

-* deeper tuning of adaptive behavior
+- adaptive behavior tuning
-* more complete telemetry surfaces
-* stronger policy defaults by hardware class
-* richer operational ergonomics
-* broader adaptation across mixed resource types
-* additional performance and migration improvements

----
+- telemetry improvements
+- stronger default policies
+- better operator experience
+- broader hardware compatibility
+- performance optimization
+- operational hardening

 ## Documentation Status

-User-facing documentation is aligned around practical operation and examples.

-Public documentation currently focuses on:
+Public documentation focuses on practical usage and safe high-level explanations.

+It covers:

-* how to run the runtime
+- how to run the runtime
+- how to execute workflows
-* how to execute single-node and multi-node workflows
+- how to use single-node and multi-node setups
-* how to understand the major use cases
+- how to understand the main use cases
-* how to use the system without requiring deep knowledge of internal implementation details
+- how to work with the system without needing internal implementation knowledge

----

 ## Summary

-Peer-OS Mesh Runtime is already a functional distributed execution runtime with its major subsystems in place.
+Peer-OS Mesh Runtime is a functional distributed execution runtime with major core capabilities already in place.

-It supports distributed workflows, parallel workload expansion, shared-state coordination, resource-aware scheduling, and multi-node execution, with the remaining roadmap focused primarily on tuning, hardening, and operational maturity rather than missing foundational capabilities.
+It supports distributed workflows, resource-aware placement, shared-state coordination, AI workload execution, and multi-node runtime operation.

+The current roadmap focuses on refinement, hardening, usability, and operational maturity.